As the creator of this site, I’m really happy to be able to tell our OWN debt free story here today. (Of course I’d love to to see yours here too!)

 More importantly, I began learning about personal finance, and talking about it with my husband.
 The idea of becoming debt free really started to sink in for me.

-My husband got on the bandwagon too, and decided to pay off his $15,500 car loan, which he’d taken out in 2004, and he began sending in extra money to it like crazy — finishing it up in November of 2006.
+My husband got on the bandwagon too, and decided to pay off his $15,500 car loan, which he’d taken out in March of 2004, and he began sending in extra money to it like crazy — finishing it up in November of 2006.
 (If you haven’t guessed by now, we keep “his/hers/and ours” finances.)
 I came to my senses and sold the rental property.
 Then we began tackling the rest of our debt.
 We paid off the $10,000 no-interest home improvement loan we’d taken out.
 My husband and I paid off our last bit of consumer debt in October of 2009.

 So that’s more than $35,000 in debt paid off in three years — while making almost the same amount we did while spending three years paying off $17,000 in credit card debt.

 Then we took a break.
 After all, we were “debt free”, except for the $95K or so we owed on the house.
 We got our emergency funds fully funded.
 We began contributing to retirement like crazy.

 Then we went through another layoff, which lasted more than a year.
 Eventually, we got better jobs, and raises.